yweweler/single-speaker-tts/README.md

     └── ...
 ```
 The `train.txt` and the `eval.txt` files contain filenames and corresponding transcriptions.
-The `listing.txt` file is a symlink pointing to `train.txt` or `eval.txt` depending on wether we want to train or to evaluate.
+The `listing.txt` file is a symlink pointing to `train.txt` or `eval.txt` depending on whether we want to train or to evaluate.
 Audio files are contained in the `wav` folder

 The blizzard nancy loader loads transcriptions from a `txt` file were each line is of the form: